 In this case, there are dyes (quiet, it’s just dye, not bleaching) to lower the yellow tone and make the hair look more even.

 Again, you have a specific post that explains how to nuance mechas step by step if you want to know more.

-Check the price of your balayage wicks first
+Check the price of your balayage highlights first

-I refer to balayage because they are the most expensive type of wicks, but I would recommend asking for prices before making any kind of wicks.
+I refer to balayage because they are the most expensive type of highlights, but I would recommend asking for prices before making any kind of highlights.
 Keep in mind that these hairdressing jobs are the most expensive and choosing between one salon or another can save you a lot of money.

-In Spain balayage wicks are priced from € 100 on average.
+In Spain balayage highlights are priced from € 100 on average.